sullvn/cowbox/README.md

 programs which fulfill the following can be
 sandboxed:

-- Dynamically linked
+- Dynamically linked (most programs)
 - Uses libc (most programs).
-Or is specifically supported by **Cowbox**, like Go (in the future).
+Or is specifically supported by *cowbox*, like Go (in the future).

-This is due to **Cowbox** using dynamic library injection.
+This is due to *cowbox* using dynamic library injection.
 This method is used as cross-platform baseline, but isn't enough by itself.

-Universal support can be done by utilizing syscall hooking (Linux, Windows), or binary re-writing on the instruction level (all platforms).
+Universal support can be achieved by different advanced methods on a per-platform basis.
+Examples are OS-assisted syscall hooks (Linux, Windows) or binary rewriting (all).

+There is also other behavior you may want sandboxed, such as network or peripheral access. *Cowbox* does not support this at the moment, focusing on file access.
+With that said, it can naturally be extended to do so.

+## As Compared to X

+- [**Docker**][0] and VMs virtualize an entire
+  OS instead of creating an overlay over your own.
+You can choose to mount your local data, but then are at risk of data borking once again.
+- **File system snapshots** prevent your data from being mutilated forever, but leaves your files in a broken state until manual intervention.
+- [**WINE**][1] may seem pretty different,
+  but actually it is pretty similar to
+  *cowbox*!
+Both intercept program behavior at a low-level, but for different purposes. *WINE* creates a Window API shim so you can run Windows programs, while *cowbox* sandboxes destructive operations.

 ## Roadmap